mireiffe/individual_tooth_segmentation/README.md

 You can download pretrained parameters as pytorch checkpoint file.

 <http://parter.kaist.ac.kr/colee/work/segmentation22/CP_teeth_seg.pth>\
-(You may right-click and copy & paste the link into the address bar.)
+(You may have to copy & paste the link into the address bar.)

 ## Configuration file